 Chicago Hit and Run Bicycle Accident Lawyer

-Bicyclists are at a disadvantage when involved in a motor vehicle collision, with little to protect them from serious injury.
+Bicyclists are at a disadvantage when involved in a motor vehicle collision, with little to protect them from serious injury even when riding in bike lane or stopped at a red light.
 When the motorist responsible for the accident flees the scene of the accident without regard to the injured cyclist, it is a horrendous act of double victimization.

 When a bicyclist is injured in a hit-and-run accident, they may feel that they have no recourse to receive financial compensation for their injuries.
-However, even if the negligent driver flees the accident scene, there are still legal action options available to obtain compensation.
+However, even if the negligent driver flees the accident scene, there are still legal action options available to obtain compensation especially if you contact the police department promptly.

 The bicycle accident attorneys at Rosenfeld Injury Lawyers LLC handle all types of Chicago bicycle accident cases, including those involving a hit-and-run driver.
 Our office will investigate the matter for victims of hit and run crashes and help locate the offending vehicle and at-fault driver.